2018-2019 Academic Year

-Click here to download a PDF version of the 2016-2017 Engineering Graduate Bulletin.
+Click here to download a PDF version of the SCU Engineering Bulletin 2018-2019.

 Letter from the Dean

-For over 100 years, the School of Engineering at Santa Clara University has helped students turn their dreams to reality for the betterment of society.
-As we continue on our second century of engineering excellence, we welcome the opportunity to be a part of your journey as you fulfill your mission!
+For over 100 years, the School of Engineering at Santa Clara University has helped students turn their dreams to reality.
+We stand ready in our second century of engineering excellence to help you in your journey.
+Welcome to Santa Clara University.

 All dates are inclusive.

 Registration holds must be cleared with the appropriate office by 5 p.m. on Friday when an e-campus deadline to add or drop a class falls on a Sunday.

 Fall, Winter, Spring and Summer Quarter refund polices: www.scu.edu/bursar

 |September 10||Monday||Late registration; $100 fee if no previous enrollment|